VARANE2003/VARANE2003/README.md

  <h2>  Certifications</h2>

- - On the pursuit of them... 📈
+ - On the pursuit of them.
-   <br>Bill Gates quote: "Patience is a key element of success."
+   <br>Bill Gates quote: "Patience is a key element of success." 📈

 <h2>📺 Popular YouTube Videos</h2>